JoseMateusCamargo/JoseMateusCamargo/README.md

 ### Hi there 👋

+Bachelor of Computer Science, data scientist, full stack developer. :heart: Focus on exact sciences, Machine Learning / Deep Learning, Robotic Process Automation (RPA).
+Specialist in languages (PHP, Python and R).

+Driven by exact science, mathematics, statistics; seeking challenges, knowledge, development and victory. :heart: :heart: Passionate about technology and the desire to unite this technology to help humanity

 <!--
 **JoseMateusCamargo/JoseMateusCamargo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.